PRO RANGE CARE: EVERY 3 DAYS

 Check and Balance Water

-The key to maintaining pool water is balancing various factors.
+The key to maintaining water is balancing various factors.
 The Langelier Saturation Index (LSI) helps by combining these elements.
 It's best to calculate the LSI weekly, alongside checking alkalinity, TDS, and calcium hardness.
 Results should be recorded weekly.

 Step 1